 Jeff Schueler’s Biography

-Jeff Schueler is an experimental particle physicist specializing in improving particle detector performance through novel machine learning techniques.
-Born and raised in the Seattle area, he earned his Bachelor’s degrees in Mathematics and Physics at the University of Washington.
+Jeff Schueler is an experimental particle physicist specializing in improving particle detector performance through novel machine learning techniques, with particular emphasis on real data training, rare event searches, and overlapping object reconstruction.

-Jeff received his PhD in 2022 and joined the University of New Mexico in early 2023 as a postdoctoral researcher in Dinesh Loomba’s research group, working on the MIGDAL experiment.
+He is currently a postdoctoral researcher at the University of New Mexico in Dinesh Loomba’s research group, where he works on the MIGDAL experiment.
 The MIGDAL experiment is a rare event search experiment which aims to observe and characterize the Migdal effect in nuclear scattering for the first time.
-Early in his tenure, Jeff conceived the idea of applying object detection as a way to employ machine learning training on real data for rare event search experiments in contexts where the rare event signal is a composite composed of commonly observed species.
-He has since successfully demonstrated this idea in the MIGDAL experiment through the development of an end-to-end YOLOv8-based pipeline that he trained on real data to automate the experiment’s search for the Migdal effect.
-This work and its accompanying software are published in PRD.
+Early in his tenure, Jeff conceived and led the application of object detection as a way to enable machine-learning training directly on real experimental data.
+He developed a real data-trained, end-to-end YOLOv8-based analysis pipeline that automated the MIGDAL experiment’s search for the Migdal effect at real time speeds.
+This work and its accompanying software are published in Physical Review D.

 In his spare time, Jeff enjoys traveling (all background photos on this site were taken by him), crossword puzzles, running, reading, boardgames, PC building, retro video games, cooking, hiking, and rock climbing.
 He also enjoys tinkering with edge-devices, creating DIY projects like this keypoint detection-based exercise form tracker that he custom-trained and deployed on a Jetson Nano.
 Jeff is also a certified hydro homie and is rarely spotted without his water bottle.